localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 }
 {{< / command >}}

-We can now move ahead, and create our target Lambda functions to work with Node.js runtime and configure ELB Application Load Balancers via our `serverless.yml` configuration.
+We can now create our target Lambda functions to work with Node.js runtime and configure ELB Application Load Balancers via our `serverless.yml` configuration.

 ## Create Lambda functions & ELB Application Load Balancers